 For purpose E, it is in our legitimate interest to collect your contact details in case they are needed to assist with NHS Scotlandís Test and Protect strategy to contain any COVID-19 outbreak.
 We will only share your data if it is requested directly by NHS Scotland.
 In the event of a positive COVID-19 case on our premises, your contact details may be transferred securely to NHS National Services Scotland who will use the data to contact trace those who were in our property at the same time as the positive case.
 We will provide guidance and support to any guests who may be advised to self-isolate.
 You have the right to refuse permission for us to use your contact details in this manner.

 Once we have received your personal information, we have appropriate security measures to prevent your personal data from being accidentally lost or accessed in an unauthorised way.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 We may have to share your personal data with our accountant, and if requested with HM Revenue & Customs and the Police or Immigration services.

 By law we have to keep basic information about our customers (including contact details and financial/transaction data) for six years for tax purposes.
 We are also required by law to retain for 12 months the registration form you complete on arrival.
 After one year this registration form is destroyed using a shredder.

 Third Party Sites / Widgets

-Our website may include links to third-party web sites and widgets such as TripAdvisor and Q-Book.
+Our website may include links to third-party web sites and widgets such as TripAdvisor.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party web sites or widgets.

 Cookies & Google Analytics